aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

 ===========
 Job Modules
 ===========
-How did MissionControl know how to build this job dir?
+How did MissionControl know how to build the job dir in the example abeove?
 The key is the 'job_type' component of the job_dict.

+Here is what happend:

+#.
+In our job_dict we specified a job_type of
+'mc.utils.test.echo_job_module'.

-In the example above, we specified a job_type of 'mc.utils.test.echo_job_module'.
-When we ran the 'build_job_dir' command, MissionControl looked at the job_type component, and saw that it should try to dispatch to a module named 'mc.utils.testing.echo_job_module'.
-This module is a small utility module that is included in MissionControl:
+#.
+When we ran the 'build_job_dir' command, MissionControl looked at the
+   job_type component, and saw that it should try to dispatch to a module named 'mc.utils.testing.echo_job_module'.
+This module is a small utility module that is included in MissionControl: :mod:`mc.utils.testing.echo_job_module` .
-:mod:`mc.utils.testing.echo_job_module` .

    It contains a function :mod:`mc.utils.testing.echo_job_module.build_work_dir` which defines how to build a work_dir.

-By convention, MissionControl will look for a function named 'build_work_dir' in python module that has the same name as the job_type.
-This function will receive the job_params and an output_dir as kwargs.
+#.
+By convention, MissionControl loaded a function named 'build_work_dir'
+   in the python module that has the same name as the job_type.
+This function received the job_params and an output_dir as kwargs.

+#.
+MissionControl executed the 'build_work_dir' function

+#.
+The 'build_work_dir' function created the job directory.

 You can also specify a specific builder when you call the 'build_job_dir' command.
 For example: